 request and receive job retention services, support services, or both.

-TWIST is the primary system used to verify SNAP eligibility.
-Because TWIST does not receive all SNAP denial transactions through the interface, there can be instances in which Workforce Solutions Office staff will need to check TIERS (if applicable) to verify that an individual is still eligible.
-If the individual does not appear to be eligible in TIERS, but is eligible in TWIST, it is important for Workforce Solutions Office staff to notify the TWIST Help Desk and the local and regional HHSC offices as soon as possible.
+WorkInTexas.com is the primary system used to verify SNAP eligibility.
+Because WorkInTexas.com may not receive all SNAP denial transactions through the interface, there can be instances in which Workforce Solutions Office staff will need to check TIERS (if applicable) to verify that an individual is still eligible.
+If the individual does not appear to be eligible in TIERS but is eligible in WorkInTexas.com, it is important for Workforce Solutions Office staff to notify the local and regional HHSC offices as soon as possible.
 See B-105 for additional information.

-After Workforce Solutions Office staff verifies that an individual is eligible for SNAP benefits, the date and information verified must be documented in TWIST Counselor Notes.
+After Workforce Solutions Office staff verifies that an individual is eligible for SNAP benefits, the date and information verified must be documented inWorkInTexas.com.

-B-404: SNAP E&T Good Cause Actions in TWIST
+B-404: SNAP E&T Good Cause Actions in WorkInTexas.com

-Good cause can be entered into TWIST before or after a penalty has been initiated.
+Good cause can be entered into WorkInTexas.com before or after a penalty has been initiated.

-If a SNAP recipient indicates—before a penalty is initiated—that he or she has a good cause claim, Boards must ensure that Workforce Solutions Office staff enters the good cause action into TWIST.
+If a SNAP recipient indicates—before or after a penalty is initiated—that he or she has a good cause claim, Boards must ensure that Workforce Solutions Office staff enters the good cause action into WorkInTexas.com.

 Boards must ensure that the date used to process a good cause recommendation is the date that the customer contacted staff with the good cause claim.
-This date is the date entered into TWIST for the good cause decision date and the good cause recommendation non-cooperate date.
+This date is the date entered into WorkInTexas.com for the good cause decision date and the good cause recommendation non-cooperate date.

-Boards must ensure that Workforce Solutions Office staff do not close the SNAP E&T Program Detail while the SNAP recipient is in good cause status.
+Boards must ensure that Workforce Solutions Office staff does not close the SNAP E&T application while the SNAP recipient is in good cause status.